faircloth-lab/protocols/protocols-computer/analysis/analysis-pargenes.rst

             -c $CORES \
             --dry-run

 #.
 This will produce an output folder (``input-alignments-fasta-reduced-pargenes-dry-run``).
 In that folder is a log file that will contain an estimate of the number of cores we need to run a job optimally.
 Remember that number.
 Based on that number, setup a new ``qsub`` file for the "real" run of Pargenes_ where you adjust ``nodes=XX:ppn=YY`` and ``CORES``.
-That will look something like the following, which will used 512 CPU cores to: (1) estimate the best site-rate substitution model for each locus, (2) estimate the best ML gene tree for each locus based on the most appropriate model, and (3) generate 200 boostrap replicates for everything:
+That will look something like the following, which will used 512 CPU cores to: (1) estimate the best site-rate substitution model for each locus, (2) estimate the best ML gene tree for each locus based on the most appropriate model, and (3) generate 200 bootstrap replicates for everything:

     .. code-block:: bash